AElfProject/aelf-docs/docs/tutorials/operate-a-node/run-a-testnet-node/index.md

 ---
 sidebar_position: 1
-title: Run a Testnet Node
+title: Testnet Node
+description: How to join Testnet
 ---
 # How to Join the Testnet